Kelly Loeffler sells stake in WNBA team after clashing with players over Black Lives Matter

 “I loved the ability, first of all, to be part of a team,” Loeffler said in an interview last summer.
 During the Dream’s early years in Atlanta, Loeffler watched a game from the front row and, according to a person affiliated with the team at the time, seemed impressed by the pace and quality of play.

 But Loeffler wasn’t just any fan with a courtside view; her attendance was part of the franchise’s courting process.
-As a multimillionaire and basketball fan, Loeffler was an ideal candidate to support the team either as a season-ticket holder or an investor.
+As a multimillionaire and basketball fan, Loeffler was an ideal candidate to support the team as a season ticket holder or an investor.

 In 2011, she and Brock combined to invest $1 million to join Kathy Betty as managing partners.
-Despite advancing to the WNBA Finals in its third season, the Dream still operated in the red.
+Despite advancing to the WNBA Finals in 2010, its third season in the league, the Dream still operated in the red.
 Loeffler likened owning the Dream to operating a “struggling small business.”

 Ahead of the 2012 season, she and Brock took over as the sole owners.
 While Brock expected frequent check-ins with the business staff, according to a former employee who had direct contact with the owners, Loeffler trusted the day-to-day operations to her deputies.
 But when she watched from her owner’s seat, Loeffler openly cheered and quietly catalogued the substitution patterns.
-And after games, Loeffler would visit Coach Michael Cooper and break down the X’s and O’s.
+And after games, Loeffler would visit Coach Michael Cooper to break down the X’s and O’s.

 “Kelly was the more basketball person,” Cooper said in an interview last summer.
 “That I really loved.”